 Several researchers thought about this, one of them A. N. Kolmogorov, the father of the modern probability theory.
-Kolmogorov came up with the following idea: the threshold below which the event is dismissed as impossible must depend on the event's complexity.
-The event in which we have 100 heads is easy to describe and generate; so for this event, the threshold is higher, and the probability 2^{-100} means that this event is impossible.
-On the other hand, the event corresponding to the actual sequence of heads and tails is much more complicated; for this event, the threshold is much lower, so the event with a probability 2^{-100} is still possible.
+Kolmogorov came up with the following idea: the probability threshold t(E) below which an event E is dismissed as impossible must depend on the event's complexity.
+The event E_1 in which we have 100 heads is easy to describe and generate; so for this event, the threshold $t(E_1)$ is higher.
+If $t(E_1) > 2^{-100}$ then, within this Kolmogorov's approach, we conclude that the event E_1 is impossible.
+On the other hand, the event E_2 corresponding to the actual sequence of heads and tails is much more complicated; for this event E_2 , the threshold $t(E_2)$ should be much lower.
+If $t(E_2) < 2^{-100}$, we conclude that the event E_2 is possible.

-The general fact that out of 2^n equally probable sequences of n 0s and 1s some are "truly random" and some are not truly random was the motivation behind Kolmogorov and Martin-Löf's formalization of randomness and behind the related notion of Kolmogorov complexity.
-(The history of this discovery is described in detail in [28].)
+The general fact that out of 2^n equally probable sequences of n 0s and 1s some are "truly random" and some are not truly random was the motivation behind Kolmogorov and Martin-Löf's formalization of randomness (and behind the related notion of Kolmogorov complexity; the history of this discovery is described in detail in [30]).

 This notion of Kolmogorov complexity was introduced independently by several people: Kolmogorov in Russia and Solomonoff and Chaitin in the US.
-Kolmogorov defined a complexity K(x) of a binary sequence x as the shortest length of a program which produces this sequence.
-Thus, a sequence consisting of all 0's or a sequence 010101... have a very small Kolmogorov complexity because these sequences can be generated by simple programs, while for a sequence of results of tossing a coin, probably the shortest program is to write print(0101...) and then reproduce the entire sequence.
+Kolmogorov defined complexity K(x) of a binary sequence x as the shortest length of a program which produces this sequence.
+Thus, a sequence consisting of all 0s or a sequence 010101... both have very small Kolmogorov complexity because these sequences can be generated by simple programs; on the other hand, for a sequence of results of tossing a coin, probably the shortest program is to write print(0101...) and thus reproduce the entire sequence.
 Thus, when K(x) is approximately equal to the length len(x) of a sequence, this sequence is random, otherwise it is not.
-(The best source for Kolmogorov complexity is a book [28].)
+(The best source for Kolmogorov complexity is a book [30].)